flegac/JStory/README.md

 # JStory
-An @Annotation based User Story &amp; Specifications generation framework The goal is to put your specifications as close as possible to the code.
+An annotation based User Story &amp; Specifications generation framework The goal is to put your specifications as close as possible to the code.

 The @Story anotation defines a User Story in the (why, who, what) format.